muhammadRamzanAshir/VNC-in-Python/README.md

 # VNC Server
+VNC (Virtual Network Computing) is a remote desktop-sharing protocol that allows users to control another computer over a network.
+It works by transmitting the keyboard, mouse inputs, and screen updates between the client and server.
 # What is VNC?
 VNC (Virtual Network Computing) is a remote desktop-sharing protocol that allows users to control another computer over a network.
 It works by transmitting the keyboard, mouse inputs, and screen updates between the client and server.
 # Use Cases of VNC in Cybersecurity